 100 x 25 = 2500 Kcals (calories) per day

 From this we can now say that in order to lose weight we need to reduce the amount of calories by roughly 500 per day.
 This can be done by reducing your daily food intake by 500 calories or by using the method I prefer which is burning 250 calories through exercise and the other 250 through reduced food intake.
+You can of course burn more than 250 and reduce your food intake by more than 250, this is just a guide and I would recommend doing at the least 500 calories per day reduction.
 I would also recommend gradually increasing the amount of exercise, both in duration and frequency to yield the very best results.
 I use this system with clients and it really works well.

 By reducing your calorie intake by 500 calories per day you can expect to lose roughly 1 – 3 pounds of body fat per week.
 This is classed as a healthy amount.
 Should you lose much more than that it’s great to tell your friends but may not be healthy weight loss.
 You might actually be losing water, and breaking down lean tissue (muscle).